Figure painting (hobby): Materials

 Originally, all scale models produced were made of metal.
-Early models, produced for miniature wargames such as H.G Wells Little Wars, were hollow cast and made from lead.
+Early models, produced for miniature wargames such as H. G. Wells Little Wars, were hollow cast and made from lead.
 These were not made with painting as a consideration, although could be painted to help distinguish forces and armies at a glance.
 Models continued to be made from metal for many decades, with the models produced by Jack Scruby, credited for the rebirth of the miniature wargaming hobby in the 1950s, being made from type metal.
 These would be hand sculpted in clays then cast into a mold to be used to produce copies.

 Models continued to be made from lead-based white metal alloys until the early 90s.
-In 1993 the New York legislature banned the use of lead in miniatures following health concerns, so many model manufacturers began casting in lead-free white metal alloys as there was a wide-spread concern that other states would introduce similar regulations, often at higher prices.
+In 1993 the New York legislature banned the use of lead in miniatures following health concerns, so many model manufacturers began casting in lead-free white metal alloys as there was a widespread concern that other states would introduce similar regulations, often at higher prices.
 Although the legislation was eventually changed to exempt miniatures, many manufacturers continued to use the lead-free metals.
 As this became more widespread more manufacturers began moving away from lead metals, with lead being rarely used anymore.

 Models produced in metal had limitations.
 The price and density of metal made producing larger models both cost and weight prohibitive.
 For the production of larger models sometimes parts would be cast in injection molded plastic, such as the wings of a large dragon, so that the model could stand without the need for support or risk of breaking under their own weight.

 Once plastic had been introduced to miniature production, it started to become more widespread.
 Manufacturers began to produce models entirely in plastics as a cheaper alternative to metal.
 Early plastic models often lacked well defined details as the softer plastics used, such as soft PVC, held details less easily and the casting processes were less successful than the established metal casting process.
 For this reason metal models were, for a long time, considered superior to early plastic models.